mahooresorkh/Laravel-Mysql-a-to-z/readme.md

 8- setup redux Dev Tools in Chrome or Firefox

-the website address is https://a-to-z.test
+the website address is a-to-z.test